 Music of the piano, organ and our own House Band is woven into every service, as are hymns from our own faith tradition and those of others.
 Thanks to our location near New York City, we frequently welcome professional guest artists from the worlds of classical, jazz and nontraditional music.

-Adult Choir is the longest running choral group at Central Unitarian Church.
-This group performs at Sunday Services every three to four weeks.
+The Central Unitarian choir performs at Sunday Services every three to four weeks.
 The choir performs mostly fully scored selections (soprano, alto, tenor and bass).
 Its repertoire is very diverse from Handel and Faure to Lennon and McCartney to Ellington.
 Participation is open to both members and non-members of the congregation.

 Matt Anderson, Music Director is a freelance musician, composer and audio professional.
 His primary instrument is piano; secondary instruments are guitar, violin and organ.
 As a composer, he has the ability to write, rewrite and arrange music according to the specific needs of ensembles to emphasize strengths, compensate for weaknesses and maximize the unique potentials of each group.
 He has an extensive background in musical theater.
 He has directed and/or musically directed nearly forty shows.
 He has performed in Off-Broadway, professional touring companies, college, school and community theater groups.